nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    This app will not work with earlier versions of Java 8.

 2. Download the latest taskmanager.jar from the [releases](https://github.com/CS2103JAN2017-W15-B4/main/releases) tab.
-3. Copy the file to the folder you want to use as the home folder for your task manager.
+3. Move the file to the folder you want to use as the home folder for your task manager.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
     <br><br>
     <img src="images/Ui.png" width="600">